anyshake/homepage/docs/AnyShake Observer/quick-start.md

         "location": "00", // Location code, should be 2 characters
-        "latitude": 39.9, // Latitude of the station "longitude": 116.3, // Longitude of the station "elevation": 0 // Elevation of the station
+        "latitude": 39.9, // Latitude of the station "longitude": 116.3, // Longitude of the station "elevation": 0, // Elevation of the station "region": "Asia", // Region of the station located "country": "China", // Country of the station located "city": "Beijing", // City of the station located "owner": "Lee" // Owner of the station
     },
     "geophone_settings": {
-        "ehz": {
-            "sensitivity": 0.288, // Sensitivity of the geophone, in V/cm/s, can be found in the datasheet of the geophone "damping": 0.56, // Damping rate of the geophone, can be found in the datasheet of the geophone "frequency": 4.5 // Natural frequency of the geophone, can be found in the datasheet of the geophone }, // Geophone settings for EHZ channel
+        "sensitivity": 0.288, // Sensitivity of the geophone, in V/cm/s, can be found in the datasheet of the geophone "frequency": 4.5 // Natural frequency of the geophone, can be found in the datasheet of the geophone },
-        "ehe": {
-            "sensitivity": 0.288,
-            "damping": 0.56,
-            "frequency": 4.5
-        }, // Geophone settings for EHE channel
-        "ehn": {
-            "sensitivity": 0.288,
-            "damping": 0.56,
-            "frequency": 4.5
-        } // Geophone settings for EHN channel
-    },
     "adc_settings": {
         "resolution": 27, // ADC resolution, in bits